The 20 Best Familial Periodic Paralysis Doctors in North Korea

 Hwasun, KR

-Seok-yong Choi practices in Hwasun, Republic of Korea.
+Seok-yong Choi practices practicing medicine in Hwasun, Republic of Korea.
 Choi is rated as an Experienced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Their top areas of expertise are Coach Syndrome, Hyperkalemic Periodic Paralysis, Congenital Insensitivity to Pain with Anhidrosis, and Familial Periodic Paralysis.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Coach Syndrome, Hyperkalemic Periodic Paralysis, Congenital Insensitivity to Pain with Anhidrosis, and Familial Periodic Paralysis.

 Experienced in Familial Periodic Paralysis